fsmosca/COVID-19-PH-dataset/README.md

 # COVID-19 PH dataset
 A collection of Philippine data for COVID-19 purposes.
 It also includes python module to retrieve certain data such as confirmed cases and others.
 Here is some basic interactive [Philippine covid-19 plots](https://fsmosca.github.io/COVID-19-PH-dataset/) built using bokeh.
+There is also a [racing bar chart for confirmed cases](https://public.flourish.studio/visualisation/2550086/) on provinces and Metro Manila cities and town.

 #### Cases Recoveries and Deaths
 ![covid19 bokeh cases](https://i.imgur.com/e3YabOI.png)